sahasraboddula/darpa_netfilter/README.md

 The netfilter framework allows for intercepting and manipulating network packets in the Linux kernel.

 ### LLM Prompt
 The harness file `nf_harness.c` was generated using Claude's Sonnet 4.6 model.
-This was the initial prompt given along with files from the netfilter directory:
+This was the initial prompt given:
 > Write a KLEE symbolic execution harness file to detect vulnerabilities in the linux kernel netfilter files.
 > The WMIs to focus on are:
 > 1. WMI-1 (Stale Reference): Entity freed while trigger maintains pointer